All adults should prepare a Will.

 If a person dies without a Will, their estate must be dealt with according to laws of intestacy.
 Those laws will not always be in accordance with a person’s wishes and can lead to unfair outcomes.

 For example, a child who has received a large inheritance or compensation payment, might not have any relationship with one of his/her parents, but if that child dies without a Will, the child’s estate must be split equally between both parents under the laws of intestacy.

 Another example is where an adult has a Will leaving a large gift to their husband or wife, but the two subsequently separate (and do not divorce) and the adult suffers a severe brain injury.
 Without the court’s approval to alter that previous Will, the ex-partner will still be entitled to receive that large gift when the adult passes away.

 A Statutory Will may be able to remedy these situations.

-If you would like advice about Statutory Wills, please contact our friendly Estate Planning Team on +61 7 3001 2999 for a free, no obligation appraisal.
+If you would like advice about Statutory Wills, please contact our friendly Estate Litigation Team on +61 7 3001 2999 for a free, no obligation appraisal.